jingmchen/VisioPythonAutomate/README.md

 Idea: Me, Programming (Backend and Frontend): Me, Bugtesting: Me, Duration of development: 1.5 weeks (alone)

-# What was created
+# What was created (Brief description)
 A Python application (exe) with Python313.dll bundled within so that users do not need to install Python to use it.

 On first run, seeds filters (json) and settings.json to %LOCALAPPDATA%

-On app launch, shows TERMS and CONDITIONS window waivering liability from me if any errors or business losses occurs as a result of misuse by the end user.

-When user clicks agree, they would go to the MainWindow whereby they can multiselect Visio files (*.vsdx) to be processed.
+In the MainWindow, users can multiselect Visio files (*.vsdx) to be processed.
 They can also configure the rules for the processing:
 a.
 REMOVE filter (REMOVE.json)
 b.
 REPLACE filter (REPLACE.json)
 c.
 CONDITIONAL filter (CONDITIONAL.json)